joaohenggeler/web-cache-exporter/readme_body.txt

 * WCE32.exe for Windows 2000, XP, Vista, 7, 8.1, and 10 (32-bit).
 * WCE64.exe for Windows XP, Vista, 7, 8.1, and 10 (64-bit).

 The command line arguments in the next subsections may be used.
-WCE.exe will be used to refer to any of these three executables.
+The name "WCE.exe" is used to refer to any of these three executables.

 Usage: WCE.exe [Other Optional Arguments] <Mandatory Export Argument>